Guru-RF/SVXSpot/README.md

 [RF.Guru Analog Hotspot 2M (VHF)](https://rf.guru/) (In development)

+GPIO 12 is the COS input from the Radio chip.
+GPIO 16 drives the PTT.

 These boards are also suitable for conducting analog ham radio experiments within the 70cm and 2m ham radio frequency bands.

 # SVXLink Bookworm Image #